Master of Counselling & Psychotherapy

 Graduate Learning Outcomes

-- Understanding and capacity for human relatedness.
+- Understanding of relational dynamics and capacity for effective human relatedness that facilitates change.

-- Respect and acknowledgement of indigenous history.
+- Respect and acknowledgment of indigenous history and culture.